 A summary of how SlowPath processes the first packet in the ingress and egress stages is as follows:

-Ingress stage: SlowPath performs stateful inspection on the initial packet of a connection.
+Ingress stage: SlowPath performs a stateful inspection on the initial packet of a connection.
 It does the following during the ingress stage:

 - Applies DoS (Denial of Service) policies.